The CDL Crackdown: New Federal Restrictions on Non-Domiciled Drivers (2026)

 ❌ Now Ineligible

-DACA recipients, asylum seekers, refugees, TPS holders, and others with temporary work authorization
+• DACA recipients, asylum seekers, refugees, and TPS holders.

 State-Level Failures and the “No Name Given” Controversy